-In fact, truth be told, wearing anything made of denim is a bad idea, unless denim or jeans are a theme picked out by the bride and groom themselves.
+Not just the jeans, in fact, truth be told, wearing anything made of denim is a bad idea, unless denim is a theme picked out by the bride and groom themselves.

-People often think that a rustic or bohemian wedding is a good excuse to wear a pair of jeans, but regardless of the fact that couple are saying their vows in the jungle, you are not allowed to make a mockery out of wedding dress codes.
+People often think that a rustic or bohemian wedding is a good excuse to wear denim, but regardless of the fact that couple are saying their vows in the jungle, you are not allowed to make a mockery out of wedding dress codes by wearing anything denim.

 Wedding is a happy event, and it often times involves band playing and champagne flowing on the rooftop.
 But, hey, please be reminded it is different than clubbing, thus what to wear to a wedding should be appropriate for the wedding venue.

-If that’s the case, there’s simply no excuse for wearing a dress that is too revealing or too tight as it draws attention towards you in a sexual and provocative manner, especially if the ceremony is in a church!
+If that’s the case, there’s simply no excuse for wearing a dress that is too tight as it draws attention towards you in a sexual and provocative manner, especially if the ceremony is in a church!

-What’s worse, a tight and revealing outfit will make you conscious about fixing your neckline and adjusting the thigh-high slits, and besides, if you want to dance and drink the night away, it’s best to be comfortable in a dress that accentuates your petite body in an elegant manner.
+What’s worse, a revealing outfit will make you conscious about fixing your neckline and adjusting the thigh-high slits, and besides, if you want to dance and drink the night away, it’s best to be comfortable in a dress that accentuates your body in an elegant manner.

-If you’re been planning to woo away some sexy-lookin’ groomsmen, save that for later because wearing an outfit that is too tight, too bold, too revealing and too short will only attract you inappropriate attention at a wedding.
+Wearing an outfit that is too revealing will only attract you inappropriate attention at a wedding.

 The rule of thumb is, if you are showing off your legs, then avoid showing your cleavage too much.

 Your wedding guest dress should not be similar to the bridesmaid dresses.